 |6291376||2014-06-27||16:02||NORTH TUSTIN ST||EAST SANTA ANA CANYON RD||549.00||S||Yes|

 |90659313||2017-12-21||23:48||INTERSTATE 5 N/B TO STATE COLLEGE BLVD.||STATE COLLEGE BLVD||600.00||S||No|

 |8808224||2018-09-16||01:20||SANTIAGO CANYON RD||JAMESTOWN WY||0.00||–||No|

-45% of all Orange traffic accidents to a walker happen while the individual is acting crossing a crosswalk at an intersection.
+45% of all Orange traffic accidents to a walker happen while the individual acts were crossing a crosswalk at an intersection.

 Knowing this, parents of small kids should be especially wary at a traffic crossing.
 Jaywalking should be avoided, even at implied crosswalks.

 Believe it or not, most car accidents take place during clear weather.
-In fact, 86.82% of all pedestrian accidents happen during clear weather.
-But we do live in California, so we have to consider that it rarely rains in the state.
+86.82% of all pedestrian accidents happen during clear weather.
+But we live in California, so we have to consider that it rarely rains in the state.

-Hence, rainy day accident accounting for 2.17% of all traffic accidents to amblers in the City of Orange, is no small statistic.
+Hence, a rainy day accident account for 2.17% of all traffic accidents to amblers in the City of Orange, is no small statistic.

-Remarkably, cloudy weather accounted for 59 out of 554 pedestrian injuries from the period of 2006-2018 for reported accidents in the City of Orange.
+Remarkably, cloudy weather accounted for 59 out of 554 pedestrian injuries from 2006-2018 for reported accidents in the City of Orange.

 |A – Clear||481||86.82%|